 In the April 2017 issue of the Katy Magazine Ruhamah was listed as one of Katy's Top 100 Women.

 David is semi-retired, doing handyman projects.
 He previously worked as a machinist for 14 years, as a drafting specialist with Westinghouse/Siemens for 19 years, and 3 years with BAE Systems in Sealy, Texas.
-He served in several positions of the Boy Scouts of America at local level from Cubmaster to Unit Commissioner.
+He served in the U.S. Navy from 1964 to 1968, with a tour of duty aboard the U.S.S.
+Ranger, CVA61 in the the Tonkin Gulf during the Vietnam Conflict, and again aboard the U.S.S.
+Saratoga, CVA60 in the Mediterranean Sea during the 1967 Arab/Israeli conflict.
 David was a foster parent for seven years assisting in three adoptions and co-parenting 172 children.
 He has been happily married to Ruhamah since 2002.
-They have both co-partnered in leading several married small groups at their church Parkway Fellowship.
-He is the leader of a men’s small group which has been running for the past four years.
-David's favorite scripture is Matthew 28:20b, Jesus says, "I will be with you always even unto the end of the age."
+They have both co-partnered in leading several married small groups at their church, Parkway Fellowship.
+David's two favorite scriptures are John 15:16a Jesus said, "You did not choose Me, but I chose you, that you should go and bear fruit" and Matthew 28:20b, Jesus said, "I will be with you always even unto the end of the age."